Example:

 READING

-The reading passages in the academic test will be more academic and are often related to the sciences or history.
-As a result, the academic test is more challenging, especially if you are not involved in or studying science.
+The reading passages in the academic test are more academic and are often related to the sciences or history.
+The texts in the general training test are on topics more related to social, workplace and cultural topics.
+As a result, the academic test is generally considered more challenging, especially if you are not involved in or studying the sciences.
 The types of questions used are the same in both the general and academic tests.

 Pay close attention to the instructions for each question.
 For example if the instructions tell you to use 'ONE WORD ONLY’, an answer with two words will be incorrect.